Sorry, you need to enable JavaScript to visit this website.

 A global network of research and development scientists

-Our R&D network comprises 23 locations worldwide and sees our scientists collaborate with leading universities and start-ups to help create more affordable and sustainable nutrition.
-Our R&D Center for affordable nutrition in Abidjan, Côte d'Ivoire, plays a key role in creating foods that target the needs of vulnerable populations in sub-Saharan Africa – specifically Côte d'Ivoire, Kenya, Nigeria, Senegal and South Africa.
+Our R&D network comprises 22 locations worldwide and sees our scientists collaborating with leading universities and start-ups to help create more affordable and sustainable nutrition.
+Our R&D Center for affordable nutrition in Abidjan, Côte d'Ivoire, plays a key role in creating foods that target the needs of vulnerable populations in sub-Saharan Africa - specifically Côte d'Ivoire, Kenya, Nigeria, Senegal and South Africa.
 It boasts food technologists, scientists, and engineers who specialize in innovation around cereals, dairy, snacks and drinks.